-This IBM Self-Paced Virtual Class (SPVC) includes:
+This IBM Web-Based Training (WBT) is Self-Paced and includes:

 This course is also available as classroom course Business Analysis for Agile BPM Process Transformation (WB825G).